-- Completed application for admission form.
+- · Completed application for admission form.

 - Official transcript(s).

 - LET or LPI scores (if applicable).

-Please refer to the program application dates in the Application for Admission section in this Calendar.
+Please refer to the program application dates in the Application Information section.

 - Students should expect to commit a minimum of four hours of time per studio per week in addition to class time. - The 3-dimensional studio requires some physical effort including lifting and the use of power tools.